mattray/mattray.github.io/_posts/2020-06-26-chef-infra-server-curl.md

 <a href="https://github.com/chef/chef"><img src="/assets/chef-logo.png" alt="Chef" width="100" height="100" align="right" /></a>

+The [Chef Infra Server API](https://docs.chef.io/api_chef_server/) is fairly well-documented and includes many examples.
 [Data bags](https://docs.chef.io/data_bags/) are a way to store JSON on the Chef Infra Server.
 The customer I'm working with needed an example of uploading data bags via the API because they wanted to upload JSON into them without using the CLI `knife` tool from ServiceNow.
 While there are supported [Ruby](https://github.com/chef/chef-api) and [Go](https://github.com/chef/go-chef) Chef Server APIs available, they wanted a `curl` example.
+This post covers locking down a set of credential and progressing from the `knife` CLI to using `curl`.

-## Chef Server Preparation
+# Chef Server Preparation

 In order to interact with the API, we will need a client key with permissions limited to working with data bags.
 These commands must be run on the Chef Server.
 First, we'll create the organization for testing: